descarteslabs/example-notebooks/README.md

 # Getting Started with Descartes Labs Python API

 This repository is meant to serve as an introduction to the Descartes Labs Python API and its modules.

+## Installation

 Please follow the steps located in our [Documentation page](https://docs.descarteslabs.com/installation.html) to install the client or simply run:

     pip install descarteslabs